 - People and staff were involved in the running of the service. - People told us they participated in regular meetings with staff where they discussed; activities, meal planning, shopping and holidays.
-People confirmed they were all supported to live their lives how they chose to. - We saw and care records showed that staff supported all people at the service to lead full and active lives. - Systems were in place to gain feedback from people who used the service, their relatives and staff through surveys.
+People confirmed they were all supported to live their lives how they chose to. - We saw and care records showed that staff supported all people at the service to lead full and active lives.
+This included people who had reduced mobility and long term health conditions. - Systems were in place to gain feedback from people who used the service, their relatives and staff through surveys.
 However, we were informed a relatives' survey had not been recently completed.